snstac/cotproxy/README.rst

 *************************************************

 COTProxy is an inline Cursor On Target (COT) transformation proxy.
-Given a matching UID & Transform, COT Event charactaristics can be changed, including Callsign, Type, Icon, Video, et al. COTProxy's transform configurations are managed via the COTProxyWeb front-end.
+Given a matching UID & Transform, COT Event characteristics can be changed, including Callsign, Type, Icon, Video, et al. COTProxy's transform configurations are managed via the COTProxyWeb front-end.